MarcusAdielsonGuichet/Test-Bench-Digital-Twin/FMUs/README.md

 - Load and run the FMU using the FMpy library: python run_fmu.py

 You should test the code with both approaches.

-#For Conda
-conda activate myenv

-#To run the gui
+#To run the unifmu gui
 python -m fmpy.gui

-Run in this folder:
-#Create the virtual env
-python -m venv venv
-#Activate the virtual env
-.\venv\Scripts\Activate.ps1